AhmedSam3r/study-docker/README.md

       kqohy553g0c6ywmym2pe7ldmj     worker1             Ready               Active                                  19.03.12

     ```
+  - **note that if we run a manager command inside a worker we will get this error**
+    ```
+    Error response from daemon: This node is not a swarm manager.
+Worker nodes can't be used to view or modify cluster state.
+Please run this command on a manager node or promote the current node to a manager.
+    ```
   - we can promote a node to be a manager `docker node promote node_name`
   - to remove a node from a cluster
+    - **`docker node update --availability drain node_name` but it's recommended to drain it first to gracefully shut it down**
     - `docker node rm node_name` through `docker node ls` **in the manager node**
     - `docker swarm leave`
-    - **`docker node update --availability drain node_name` but it's recommended to drain it first to gracefully shut it down**
     - `docker-machine stop node_name` then `docker-machine rm node_name`

-## creating services in docker swarm cluster
+## Create Servcies in docker swarm cluster
-there're two modes replicated mode and global mode
+- **there're two modes replicated mode and global mode (similar to daemon)**

-by default the mode is replicated
+- **by default the mode is replicated**

-let's create service
-### create replicated service
+### Create Replicated Service
+* At the previously logged in manager1 node
 * `docker@manager1:~$ docker service create nginx`
   ```
   k5tey721uc2hle7zzmsp3j11m